ds21h/Light/README.md

   - The real server.
 It runs as a deamon so it is constantly active.
 The software can be found in repository LightSwitcher.
   - An API which is responsible for the communication with the Android App.
 This API runs in a WebServer (TomCat).
 - An Android app to set and monitor the Switcher.
 Besides monitoring the server it can also address the switches directly.
 - A number of IOT switches.
 I built them myself based on ESP8266 modules.
-The software for these switches can be foun in repository
+The software for these switches can be found in repository ESP8266-Switch.
+To manage the settings of these switches a Java desktop application is available in repository EspSetting.
+For upgrading switches to new software versions an over the air server is available in repository EspServer.